mrsyafapri/mrsyafapri/README.md

 # Hello Everyone 👋

 ## 👨🏻‍💻 &nbsp;About Me
 My name is **Muhammad Rizki Syafapri**.
-I'm an *Undergraduate Student* and *Freelance Web Developer*.
-I am a *Lead* at [GDSC State Islamic University of Sultan Syarif Kasim](https://gdsc.community.dev/state-islamic-university-of-sultan-syarif-kasim/).
+I'm an *Undergraduate Student* at UIN Sultan Syarif Kasim Riau.
+I am a *GDSC Lead* at [GDSC State Islamic University of Sultan Syarif Kasim](https://gdsc.community.dev/state-islamic-university-of-sultan-syarif-kasim/).

+I am a hard worker and can create simple websites.
+During more than a year of learning programming, I managed to create several websites and understand the programming languages such as Java, JavaScript, and Python.
+As an informatics engineering student, I am committed to learning and developing skills in software engineering, and web development.

 Want to know more, please visit my [personal website](https://mrsyafapri.github.io/).